atbcb/usab-uswds/_ada-guides/chapter-2-new-construction.md

 #### Communication Elements

-![Figure of corridor with overhead sign ("East Wing Rooms 300 -- 350"), sign at door, fire alarm, and pay telephone.
+![Figure of corridor with overhead sign ("East Wing Rooms 300 to 350"), sign at door, fire alarm, and pay telephone.
 Figure notes: Fire Alarm Systems (§215) Fire alarms, if provided, must comply with the National Fire Alarm Code (NFPA 72) which covers audible and visual features.